dayantrivani/rclone-backup/README.md

 #### WGET_OPTION

-Options used in wget, for example, `-Y on` toggles proxy on for wget in busybox.
-Call `wget --help` for more information.
+Options used in wget, for example, `-e use_proxy=yes` to use proxy.
+Check `wget --help` for more information.

 #### MAIL_SMTP_ENABLE